nmeyvis/flow/README.md

 Pressing the hotkey `CTRL + ALT + F` will replace your text with the evaluted output.

+## Download

+You can download the latest binaries from the [releases](/releases) page.
+Extract the zip, and run the provided batch to start Flow.

 ## Current Addons

 ### Currency